 The RPG needs to be produced collectively.
 This means that the partner countries and institutions decide together their goal, how to achieve it, including their work plan, the agenda and the mechanisms of their governance and regional cooperation.
 All participating countries should have equal access to the products generated collectively.

-The Initiative is open to the promotion of RPGs in any area, in which the Bank is active.
-However, alignment with the IDB’s goals, objectives and priorities is a selection criterion.
+Alignment with the IDB’s goals, objectives and priorities is a selection criterion.
 Proposals that address cross-cutting issues of the Update to the Institutional Strategy 2016-2019 will be evaluated positively (gender equality and diversity; climate change and environmental sustainability; and institutional capacity and the rule of law).